asavinov/bistro/README.md

 ### Range tables

-> A *range* populates itself with records which represent intervals on some abstract axis
+> A *range* table populates itself with records which represent intervals on an axis of certain type

 A range table can be defined on a numeric axis.
 In this case, each its record will represent a numeric interval.
 For example, the following table will generate 5 numeric intervals starting from 10.0 and each interval having length 20.0: